Statutes of the International Society for Folk Narrative Research

 Art 4 The Society shall be composed of (a) honorary members, (b) active members, and (c) supporting members.

 Art 5 Any person qualified by his scholarly work in the field of folk narrative research may become a member of the Society.
-Requests for membership, supported by two members, shall be examined and decided on by the Membership Committee.
+Requests for membership shall be examined and decided on by the Membership Committee and the ISFNR board/general committee.
 The names of the new members shall be circulated to all members before each General Assembly or announced at that Assembly.

 Art 6 Individuals or institutions, who, without conditions of any kind, place at the disposal of the Society a single contribution of at least $ 200 or an annual contribution of at least $ 20, may become supporting members of the Society.